 Alan received his BS in Physics from the University of Illinois in Urbana-Champaign and joined the PhD program in Biophysical Sciences at the University of Chicago in 2016.
 He joined the lab in September, 2017 and is jointly supervised by Dr. Oni Basu.
 He is interested in developing statistical methods for analyzing single-cell ‘omics data in order to study cell-to-cell variability and its role in human disease.

 Yifan Zhou (周逸凡) obtained her BS in Chemistry and Biology from Tsinghua University in China and joined the PhD program in Biophysical Sciences at University of Chicago in 2016.
 She joined the lab in August, 2017 and is jointly supervised by Dr. Mengjie Chen.
 Yifan is interested in using statistical methods on large scale gene datasets to better understand the architecture and mechanisms of gene regulation, as well as to identify disease related non-coding elements.

 Yanyu obtained BSc in Chemical Biology from Tsinghua University in China in 2015, and she completed MSc in Computational Biology from Carnegie Mellon University in 2016.
-She spent 2016 summer in the lab and returned to the lab as research assistant from 2017 Jan.
+She is currently a student in Genetics, Genomics and Systems Biology (GGSB) program.
 Her research interest is to understand the disease mechanisms from multi-level NGS data with the use of machine learning techniques and statistical modeling.